AlirieGray/learn-http/README.md

   node index.js
   ```

-This will run the project on node server on port 3000.
+This will run the project on a node server on port 3000.

 ## TODO
 - Styling for user profiles